hongyusu/hongyusu.github.io/_posts/2015-10-29-teaser-solution.md

 - With the computation described above, I am able to provide a probability density map for searching the top analyst.
 - However, the map still cover a relative large area.
 - Therefore, I rank all points according to their joint probabilities.
-In particular, a resolution of 50 meter is used in this calculation.
+In particular, a resolution of 50 meter is used in this calculation which ends up with 101790 points in the search space.
 - The GPS coordinate of the top 5 candidate locations are shown in the following table together with the joint probabilities.

   | Rank | Lat | Lng | Probability |